Saturday, May 23, 2026

 Then, at age 14, spending a summer with relatives in Lancaster, Pennsylvania, he came under the influence of a cousin who was a neo-Nazi skinhead, who persuaded him to join a white supremacist group.
 Later, he explained:

-They knew what to do and say to snag the interest of a fourteen-year-old half-Irish, half-Italian kid from Philly whose real dad was an addict, whose stepdad was an asshole, whose mom was indifferent, whose school was a war zone, and whose only real desire was never to feel like a fucking victim again: they gave a shist about me.
-The Lancaster County white sup0remacists talked to me like they cared about what I thought and what I could become.
+They knew what to do and say to snag the interest of a fourteen-year-old half-Irish, half-Italian kid from Philly whose real dad was an addict, whose stepdad was an asshole, whose mom was indifferent, whose school was a war zone, and whose only real desire was never to feel like a fucking victim again: they gave a shit about me.
+The Lancaster County white supremacists talked to me like they cared about what I thought and what I could become.
 Then they told me I had a destiny.
 They told me I could become a warrior.
 They told me all I had to do was look in the mirror and see the truth: I was white and that was all that mattered. . . .
 For the first time in my life, I felt like I mattered (261).

 By the end of the summer, he had earned the red shoelaces in his combat boots by having shed blood.
 When he returned to Philadelphia, he organized his own neo-Nazi group, and he became a charismatic leader.
 But at one point, he had so many warrants out on him that he was sure he would be soon arrested.
 So he left Philadelphia, and eventually ended up in Springfield, Illinois, where he organized a skinhead group.